andrewjadams3/Klassewerk/README.md

 ##App Background:

-Thousands of K-12 schools have recently adopted tablet technology to better accomodate student learning.
+Thousands of K-12 schools have recently adopted tablet technology to better accommodate student learning.
 Teachers who already have set curriculum often rely on paper assignments, and need a way to transfer their documents to a digital platform that is accessible to their students.
-Klassewerk provides a way for teachers to upload and modify existing worksheets, and then immediately share them with their students via a web interface.
+Klassewerk provides a way for teachers to upload and modify existing worksheets, and immediately share them with their students via a web interface.
 Once a student completes a worksheet, teachers are able to view their responses and provide instant feedback.

 ##Features: